cluangrath4/TeamName/README.md

-a real-time object detection tool designed This project is to assist individuals with vision impairments.
+This project is to assist individuals with vision impairments.
 It identifies objects in the environment using YOLOv8 and provides verbal feedback via text-to-speech (TTS), enabling users to navigate their surroundings more independently.

 Features
 ● Real-Time Object Detection: Identifies objects from a live webcam feed.